dyrdadev/hierarchy-tree-for-unity/README.md

 # Hierarchy Tree for Unity

-> 🧪 **EXPERIMENTAL** This experimental project is still under development.
-It may be unstable.
-It is not optimized and largely untested.
+> 🧪 **EXPERIMENTAL** This experimental project is still under development, so it may be unstable.
+It is not optimized and is largely untested.
 Do **not** use this project in critical projects.

 This package renders a tree view in Unity's hierarchy window.
 Just add it to your project as described below, and that's all – no further steps required.